 By JP Chartier

 So you find yourself in St. Petersburg, Florida and you’re looking for something fun to do, but you’re running short on cash.
-Well I’m going to help you out, listed below are 8 really fun things to do for FREE in St. Pete.
+Well I’m going to help you out, listed below are 8 fun things to do in St. Petersburg for FREE.

 First A Little About St. Pete:

 The “Burg” as its known by the locals is Florida’s fifth largest city with 250,000 people and 61 sq. miles of land.
-With an average of 361 days a year of sunshine, the city has earned the nickname of the “Sunshine City,” in fact, it holds the Guinness World Record for the most consecutive days of sunshine – a stretch of 768 days beginning in 1967.
+With an average of 361 days a year of sunshine, St. Petersburg has earned the nickname of the “Sunshine City,” in fact, it holds the Guinness World Record for the most consecutive days of sunshine – a stretch of 768 days beginning in 1967.

 8 Fun Things to do in St. Pete for FREE!